the-library-code/deduplication/README.md

 Add the content of the file [additional-Messages.properties](https://github.com/the-library-code/deduplication/blob/dspace-6.3-addition/additional-Messages.properties) to your message catalog.
 Your message catalog is located either under `[dspace-src]/dspace/modules/jspui/src/main/resources/Messages.properties` or `[dspace-src]/dspace-api/src/main/resources/Messages.properties`.

-Then change your configuration as described below, re-compile and update DSpace, and restart Tomcat to finish the installtion.
+Then change your configuration as described below, recompile and update DSpace, and restart Tomcat to finish the installation.

 ### Installing the add-on by copying its code into your overlays

-Please remind to install the PostgreSQL extension "fuzzystrmatch", as described above.
+Please remember to install the PostgreSQL extension "fuzzystrmatch", as described above.

 Copy the files within the directories [jspui/src](https://github.com/the-library-code/deduplication/tree/dspace-6.3-addition/jspui/src) and [api/src](https://github.com/the-library-code/deduplication/tree/dspace-6.3-addition/api/src) into your overlays (`[dspace-src]/dspace/modules/additions/src/...` and `[dspace-src]/dspace/modules/jspui/src/...`).
 Please pay attention not to overwrite any locally changed files.
 Add the content of the file [additional-Messages.properties](https://github.com/the-library-code/deduplication/blob/dspace-6.3-addition/additional-Messages.properties) to your message catalog.
 Your message catalog is located either under `[dspace-src]/dspace/modules/jspui/src/main/resources/Messages.properties` or `[dspace-src]/dspace-api/src/main/resources/Messages.properties`.
-Change your configuration as described in the following section of this readme, recompile and update DSpace, and restart Tomcat to finish the installation.
+Change your configuration as described in the following section of this README, recompile and update DSpace, and restart Tomcat to finish the installation.

 This add-on added the following files: